timothydmorton/VESPA/docs/api.rst

 :class:`FPPCalculation` is made up of a :class:`PopulationSet` and a :class:`TransitSignal`.

-For more details on the guts of the population objects that make up a :class:`PopulationSet`, please see the documentation on Eclipse Populations, Star Populations, and Orbit Populations.
+For more details on the guts of the objects that make up a :class:`PopulationSet`, please see the documentation on :ref:`eclipse`, :ref:`stars`, and :ref:`orbits`.

 FPPCalculation
 -----------------

-.. autoclass:: vespa.FPPCalculation
+.. autoclass:: vespa.fpp.FPPCalculation
    :members:

 PopulationSet